open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 Using Ability Scores
 ====================

-Six abilities provide a quick description of every creature’s physical and mental characteristics:
+Six abilities provide a quick description of every creature's physical and mental characteristics:

 -  **Strength**, measuring physical power